| The Character of WisdomAn Introduction to Old Testament

 world and the existing social order as a means to live within both in

+productive ways.
 3. Wisdom thinking grapples with understanding the

 world, especially the physical and social environment in which they must